typesense/typesense-website/docs-site/content/cloud-management-api/v1/README.md

 5. Schedule cluster configuration changes
 6. Clone clusters
 7. Inspect per-node cluster metrics
+8. Look up the regions, memory and vCPU options a cluster can be created with

 Once you provision a cluster via this API, you'll then use the hostname(s) returned by this API to connect to your cluster's [Typesense Server API](/api) directly to index your data and search on it.